 We produce just under 300 million tonnes of plastic every year; 50% of this we throw away after using it just once, often for a few minutes, even seconds.
 However the reality is that there is no ‘away’.
 Plastic is so permanent and so indestructible, that it simply does not go away.

 Much of this waste ends up in our oceans, floating on ocean currents known as gyres.
 There, currents transport the plastic to every corner of the globe.
 There has been a great deal of media interest in the ‘Great Pacific Garbage Patch, which has been portrayed as a floating island of plastic twice the size of Texas.
 However, in truth, it is nothing like this.
-There is an enormous amount of plastic in the oceans but over years it breaks down into smaller and smaller pieces, creating a kind of plastic soup.
-The harm that this causes is far more insidious than first presumed, as it enters the food chain allowing the toxic chemicals the particles contain to contaminate what is ultimately the food we will eat.
-While much work has been done in the Pacific, we know that the problem extends far beyond these boundaries – it is very likely that the major issue will be the Indian Ocean, where the population growth of surrounding countries and the move to more market orientated economies on an unprecedented scale will inevitably lead to an environmental catastrophe.
+There is an enormous amount of plastic in the oceans but over years it breaks down into smaller and smaller pieces, creating a kind of plastic soup or fog.
+The harm that this causes is far more insidious than first presumed – it enters the food chain, allowing toxic chemicals that the particles contain to contaminate the food that we will ultimately eat.

 Research has shown that in some of the convergence areas in the oceans that there are six times as many plastic particles floating in the upper layers as there is plankton.
 Another important fact to consider is that these figures take no account of the plastic that sinks (around 50% of the total) which is moved around by deep ocean currents, but does not break down at the same rate due to the lack of sunlight, wave action and reduced oxygen levels.